cjprybol/cjprybol.github.io/_posts/2020-12-19-observed-kmers-vs-error-rate.md

 - 100,000bp
     - 8

-I don't know if this pattern will hold in in practice on real data (these sequencs are simulated without any attention paid to real genetic grammar), but these breakpoints appear to follow a `log4(sequence_length)` pattern:
+I don't know if this pattern will hold in in practice on real data (these sequences are simulated without any attention paid to real genetic grammar), but these breakpoints appear to follow a `log4(sequence_length)` pattern:

 ```julia